M00nNight/astro.ecommerce/README.md

 [Documentation](https://astro.build/)

-go and check it out the astro build official Documentation and make your own simple static website for youe minimal use
+go and check it out the astro build official Documentation and make your own simple static website for your minimal use